hungalab/hls4ml/setup/DEPENDENCIES.md

 ## Miniconda

 For interested users, we provide a small script for setting up your environment using Miniconda (https://conda.io/miniconda.html).
-We are currently support both `Python2` and `Python3`. `Python3` will be supported by default in the future.
+We are currently support both `Python2` and `Python3`, although we have moved to `Python3` as our default.

 Setup:

-To install `miniconda3` and dependencies:
+To install `miniconda3` and dependencies (`bash` shell):
 ```
 source install_miniconda3.sh
 source install.sh